dvreeze/tqa2/docs/demo.rst

 Why do we need a locator-free model?
 ====================================

-XBRL taxonomies in their standard XML format are rich metadata representations for XBRL instances conforming to them, even more so if these taxonomies contain formula and table linkbases.
+XBRL is a rich set of standards, especially regarding XBRL taxonomies (the metadata describing XBRL instance data).
+This is especially true if taxonomies contain formula and table linkbases.
+The XML representation of XBRL taxonomies is quite verbose, however.
+Still, that is not the main problem with XBRL taxonomies (in XML format).

-Yet the documents making up a taxonomy are hard to decouple from each other.
-The URI references in XLink locators, XLink simple links and xs:import schemaLocation attributes lead to many (often circular) dependencies across taxonomy documents.
-Part of the reason is that taxonomy documents play 2 different roles: carry semantics, and contribute to DTS (discoverable taxonomy set) discovery.
-To put it differently, standard XBRL taxonomies in XML format do not promote local reasoning about their content.
+The real issue is that the documents making up a taxonomy are hard to decouple from each other.
+The URL references in XLink locators, XLink simple links and xs:import schemaLocation attributes lead to many (often circular) dependencies across taxonomy documents.
+One of the reasons for this "dependency mess" is that taxonomy documents play 2 different roles: carry semantics, and contribute to DTS (discoverable taxonomy set) discovery.
+Another reason is that in order to interpret even one XLink arc we may have to consult multiple XML documents (if XLink locators are used).
+Hence, to put it differently, standard XBRL taxonomies in XML format
+*do not promote local reasoning* about their content.

 This tight coupling among taxonomy documents has several consequences: